-There will also be a House challenge set each half term where students can earn extra House points for embodying the Maltby Academy vision, e.g. learning something interesting about an extra-curricular topic and sharing this with members of their form.
-These challenges will be specifically aimed to push students in each of the Maltby Academy key drivers.
+There will also be a House challenge set each half term where students can earn extra House points for embodying the Maltby Academy vision, e.g. learning something interesting about an enrichment topic and sharing this with members of their form.
+These challenges will be specifically aimed to push students in each of the Maltby Academy Key Drivers.